CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/bulk-changes-on-bills-of-materials/installation-and-configuration.md

 # Installation and Configuration

+The Bulk Change Plugin for CompuTec ProcessForce simplifies the mass updating of Bills of Materials (BoMs) by allowing centralized modifications to production processes.
+This guide provides step-by-step instructions for installing and configuring the plugin, ensuring seamless integration with your existing ProcessForce environment.

+---

 ## Prerequisites

-Process Force and CompuTec Licence Server is installed and configured
+Before proceeding, ensure the following components are installed and properly configured:

+    - ProcessForce
+    - CompuTec License Server

-For more information click [here](/docs/processforce/administrator-guide/licensing/license-server/overview/).
+For detailed guidance on licensing setup, refer [here](/docs/processforce/administrator-guide/licensing/license-server/overview/).

 ## AppEngine and Plugin Installation and Configuration

-For AppEngine installation please follow this link: [Installation](../../administrators-guide/installation.md).

-For plug-in installation please follow this link: [Configuration and Administration](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md).
+To use the Bulk Change plugin, you’ll need to install both the AppEngine and the plugin itself.

+- AppEngine Installation: Follow the instructions available [here](../../administrators-guide/installation.md).
+- Plugin Installation and Configuration: Detailed steps can be found [here](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md).

 ## ProcessForce

-As an option, you can call Bulk Change plug-in from inside the Process Force:
+Optionally, you can access the Bulk Change plugin directly from within the ProcessForce interface.

 ![Bulk Change Plugin](./media/bulk-changes-of-bom/image2020-3-25-16-40-30.png)